JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

     }
     ```

+3. Currently, a framework cannot be assembled if the module being built does not contain any source code.
+To work around
+this:
+   1. Create a source file inside the `umbrella` folder, for example, `umbrella/src/commonMain/kotlin/Umbrella.kt`.
+   2. Create an empty `main()` function inside this file:
+       ```kotlin
+      fun main() {

+      }
+       ```

-3. Run the Gradle task that assembles the framework:
+4. Run the Gradle task that assembles the framework:

     ```shell
     ./gradlew :umbrella:assembleUmbrellaReleaseXCFramework
     ```

-4. Repeat steps 5-9 from the previous section for `umbrella.xcframework`: archive, calculate the checksum, upload
+5. Follow steps 5–9 from [the previous section](#create-the-xcframework-and-the-package-swift-file) for `umbrella.xcframework`: archive, calculate the checksum, upload
 the archived XCFramework, create and push a `Package.swift` file.

 Now you can try and import the dependency into an Xcode project: you should have both `network` and `database` modules